 Meridian Services’ Independent Living Skills Services program offers training, care, and supervision to families and caregivers who have children or adults with disabilities living in their homes or in foster care settings.
-Independent Living Skills Services are centered in the consumer’s home and in the community, as designed by the consumer, family, and case manager.
+Independent Living Skills Services are centered in the individual’s home and in the community, as designed by the person served, family, and case manager.

-Our staff members meet with the consumer, family, case manager, and other interdisciplinary team members regularly so that expectations can be understood and met.
-It always has been a priority for Meridian Services to provide Independent Living Skills Services as unobtrusively as possible, by respecting the family culture, tailoring the program to family and consumer needs, and being flexible in individual schedule design.
+Our staff members meet with the person receiving services, family, case manager, and other interdisciplinary team members regularly so that expectations can be understood and met.
+It always has been a priority for Meridian Services to provide Independent Living Skills Services as unobtrusively as possible, by respecting the family culture, tailoring the program to family and individuals needs, and being flexible in individual schedule design.

 Our Independent Living Skills Services program supports families in caring for family members so that they are able to remain in their family homes.
 We have designed these services to honor each family’s routines, values, and hopes for their loved ones, while providing those we serve with goals and activities that foster as much independence as possible.